What Does the Bible Say About Destiny?

 The concept of predestination, especially in the New Testament, sparks much debate among scholars.
 Verses in Romans and Ephesians discuss God predestining people for certain roles or outcomes.
 However, this doesn’t negate free will.
 The Bible consistently encourages personal choice and responsibility.
 For instance, Jesus’ teachings often focus on personal decisions and their consequences, indicating that while God’s plan is sovereign, how we choose to live within that plan matters.

-See also What Does the Bible Say About Rain at a Funeral?
+See also What Does the Bible Say About the End of Time?

 God’s view on destiny also includes redemption and transformation.
 It’s not just about where we end up, but how we grow and change along the way.
 The Bible is full of stories of people like Moses and Paul, whose destinies were not just about their final accomplishments, but about their personal transformations and their growing relationship with God.